raymanx51/talkBot/README.md

 # talkBot
-A discord Bot that will have voice and chait implementations
+A discord Bot that will have voice and chat implementations